michaelsshaw/vbos/README.md

 For-fun operating system created by me!

+## Compilation

+You will need to acquire a copy of `x86_64-elf-gcc`.
+This can be done by either compiling it yourself, or through your distribution's package manager.
+A version of `x86_64-elf-gcc` is available in the AUR (currently GCC version 12.2)

 ## Installation

 You will need to deploy limine onto a filesystem image, the limine barebones